vacuumlabs/cardano-hw-interop-lib/README.md

 - only _fixable_ errors then a call to a `transform` function will solve the found errors and the _transaction_ will be compliant with CIP-0021.
 - _unfixable_ errors then the library is not able to transform the CBOR by itself.

+Note that if the input is not a valid CBOR, an error might be thrown.

 Available methods:

 ```ts